-- 51. Pursuant to the CDA 1998, s.51C the Director of Public Prosecutions may, for certain offences, give notice that a case should be taken over and proceeded with without delay by the Crown Court in order to avoid prejudice to the welfare of a child who is to be called as a witness. - 52.
-Where a child or young person is brought before a youth or magistrates' court charged with an offence and notice is given to the court under s.51C, then the court shall send the child or young person forthwith to the Crown Court for trial: CDA 1998, s.51A(2), (3)(c).
+- 48. Pursuant to s.51C CDA 1998, the DPP may, for certain offences, give notice that a case should be taken over and proceeded with without delay by the Crown Court in order to avoid prejudice to the welfare of a child who is to be called as a witness. - 49.
+Where a child is brought before a youth or magistrates' court charged with an offence and notice is given to the court under s.51C, then the court shall send the child forthwith to the Crown Court for trial: s.51A(2), (3)(c) CDA 1998. - 50.
+This is an exception which is infrequently used, particularly for child defendants.
+In $R \vee T$ and K,79 the Court of Appeal stated that it considered that there should be no transfer to the Crown Court for trial of a child defendant unless the DPP (acting through those who are empowered to make such decisions) can conclude that a magistrates' court would be likely to find the grave crimes exception80 satisfied.
+The Court also stated that, to demonstrate that this had been considered, a statement to this effect should be included in the transfer notice.
+The CPS' own Legal Guidance on Children as Suspects and Defendants states that the use of such notice "will be rare and the use of this power where a child is concerned should only be for a compelling reason".
+Once a youth court has determined that a child should be tried summarily, the prosecution cannot reverse that decision by issue of a s.51C notice of transfer.81

-70 See above, paras.35-37.
+77 See above, paras.32-34.